-It’s Getting Hot in Here: Sand, sex, and the female sea turtles that are taking over the world
+It’s Getting Hot in Here: Sand, Sex, and Sea Turtles

 It’s never been a better time than 2018 to be a male sea turtle.